-Feel closer to nature at the Davids Scott Trail or travel to Mawlynnong (along with Riwai root bridge)
+Feel closer to nature at the Davids Scott Trail or travel to Mawlynnong (along with the Riwai root bridge)

 Witness the famous Nohkalikai falls and the Nohsngithiang or seven sisters falls en route to Cherrapunjee

 The Complete Itinerary for Traveling to Shillong